Disclosure: When you make a purchase through our links, we may receive a commission.

 The gear ratio on a fixed-gear bike is fixed, but you can experiment with different chainring and rear cog sizes to find the ratio that works best for your riding style and terrain.

-A lower gear ratio will be easier to pedal up hills but will have a lower top speed, while a higher gear ratio will be harder to pedal up hills but will have a higher top speed.
+A lower gear ratio will make it easier to pedal up hills but will have a lower top speed, while a higher gear ratio will make it harder to pedal up hills but will have a higher top speed.
 Try different ratios and find the one that feels most comfortable for you.

 By practicing these techniques, you can ride your fixed-gear bike safely and efficiently and enjoy the unique experience that a fixed-gear bike offers.